 There are not many physical differences between male and female valenor.
 The only noticeable difference is that the males have tentacles joining at the base of their jaw, which they can move at will.

-Longer tentacles are considered more masculine, while those with shorter tentacles are often teased.
+Longer tentacles are considered more masculine, while those with shorter tentacles are considered more feminine.

 There are, however, a few facts known about the valenor traits: